Pharyngeal arch

-The pharyngeal arches, also known as visceral arches, are structures seen in the embryonic development of vertebrates that are recognisable precursors for many structures.
-In fish, the arches are known as the branchial arches, or gill arches.
+The pharyngeal arches, also known as visceral arches, are transient structures seen in the embryonic development of humans and other vertebrates, that are recognisable precursors for many structures.
+In fish, the arches support the gills and are known as the branchial arches, or gill arches.

 In the human embryo, the arches are first seen during the fourth week of development.
 They appear as a series of outpouchings of mesoderm on both sides of the developing pharynx.
-The vasculature of the pharyngeal arches is known as the aortic arches.
+The vasculature of the pharyngeal arches are the aortic arches that arise from the aortic sac.

-In fish, the branchial arches support the gills.